 While most of the entertainment industry is quiet right now, one huge piece of news dropped recently.
 The state of California has filed a first-of-its-kind lawsuit against the long-running show Criminal Minds.
-The Department of Fair Employment and Housing is suing every studio and executive producer involved with the show on accusations of shielding director of photography Gregory St. Johns from penalties for sexual harassment.
+The Department of Fair Employment and Housing is suing every studio and executive producer involved with the show on accusations of shielding the director of photography, Gregory St. Johns, from penalties for sexual harassment.

-The suit states that St. Johns created an “unchecked intimidating, hostile, and offensive work environment on the set of Criminal Minds.”
-Over the course of time, the suit alleges, St. Johns fired at least a dozen men for either resisting or evading his advances.
-Furthermore, multiple other types of onsite harassment occurred, making the workplace actively hostile for much of the staff.
+The suit states that St. Johns created an “unchecked, intimidating, hostile, and offensive work environment on the set of Criminal Minds.”
+Over time, the suit alleges, St. Johns fired at least a dozen men for either resisting or evading his advances.
+Furthermore, multiple other types of on-site harassment occurred, making the workplace actively hostile for much of the staff.

 The suit also specifies that the named parties specifically aided and abetted this hostile work environment.
-Named parties include ABC Studios, Disney Studios, and multiple executive producers involved in the show, along with St. Johns himself.
-The state is pressing for both compensatory damages for those who were fired, along with punitive damages.
+Named parties include ABC Studios, Disney Studios, multiple executive producers involved in the show, and St. John himself.
+The state is pressing for both compensatory damages for those who were fired and punitive damages.
 Furthermore, the state wants an injunctive declaratory relief, or a defined legal statement that what occurred was unlawful and wrong.

 This is one of the largest sexual harassment lawsuits in national history.
 The state is attempting to make an example, showing that sexual harassment will not be taken lightly.
 California has some of the most defined sexual harassment laws in the country; the Criminal Minds lawsuit is an attempt to enforce those laws at all levels of corporate and financial power.
 But what are those laws in the first place?